EnigmaCurry/d.rymcg.tech/DIGITALOCEAN.md

 You can use [DigitalOcean](https://www.digitalocean.com/) to host a docker server online.

+Note: this doc leaves out a lot of important bits.
+Read the main [d.rymcg.tech README](README.md) to fill in those gaps!

 ## Create a droplet on DigitalOcean:

  * Create a DigitalOcean account and login to